- Behavior, Genetics, and “Breed”

 In addition, no behavior evaluation currently in use attempts to predict whether a dog will at some time in the future bite a non-family member.
 The intention of behavior evaluations is varied and not very specific.
 For example, many simply attempt to predict whether a dog will express any warning signs that people might find objectionable.
 But, the tests designed to do this have consistently failed to achieve anything close to an acceptable level of success for diagnostic purposes.

-And remember, only roughly 1.4% of dogs inflict a bite which medical care is sought, that’s the highest estimate in the research literature.
+And remember, only roughly 1.4% of dogs inflict a bite in which medical care is sought, that’s the highest estimate in the research literature.
 Most research puts it much lower, including the CDC’s research.

 The accuracy of a diagnostic test is measured in terms of “sensitivity” (how well it identifies those positive for the condition of interest) and “specificity” (how well it identifies those who are negative).
 In the graphic on the next page, we are hypothesizing an implausibly high rating of 85% for both of these to the tens of millions of dogs owned by people who carry homeowners’ insurance.
 Even in this fantasy universe, the results with regard to an individual dog would be, literally, a toss-up.
 A positive score on the test would be just as likely to occur with a negative individual as the other way around.
 In reality, of course, since none of the conditions described above could possibly be met, the predictive validity would undoubtedly be much, much worse.

 Factors F and G contain breed labels for the dogs involved in claims incidents and information about how those labels were assigned.
 In terms of data quality, these may be the most problematic of all the factors.
 There are at least 3 major issues that affect the accuracy of this data.